tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 (say, using [DSLReports](http://dslreports.com/speedtest) or [Waveform](https://www.waveform.com/tools/bufferbloat))
 then turn on SQM and measure again while observing the latency measurements.
-Start with the no-SQM up and down speed settings keep adjusting and measuring until the latency remains low while achieving good speeds.
 See, for example, this description of a [tuning session.](Getting_SQM_Running_Right)

 - **Install an off-the-shelf router with SQM** Several commercial router vendors have a clue.